makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

-Create a file that has a name that contains special caharacters
+A script that duplicates the last line of a file